City Clerk's Office

 Business Licenses and Permits

 The Marquette City Code and the laws of the State of Michigan require certain types of businesses to obtain licenses to operate in the City of Marquette.
 Below you will find a list of applications for various types of City Business Licenses.
-At the time you apply for a a 2020-2021 license, all applications materials must be completed, and must be accompanied by the required fee.
+At the time you apply for a 2023-2024 license, all applications materials must be completed, and must be accompanied by the required fee.
+The 2023 Business License Fee Schedule is available online HERE.

 Voter Registration, Ballots and More